kptdev/kpt/site/content/en/guides/consumer/function/_index.md

 ## Functions Explained

-Kpt offers a [`kpt cfg set`] command that allows users to set resource fields to a user provided value, but there are many instances when you want to generate or validate configuration, or apply more complex modifications than setting fields.

-When an operation requires more than just the schema, and data is necessary, the dynamic logic can be built into a separate tool.
-Functions bundle dynamic logic and apply that logic to the contents of a package -- modifying and validating package contents.
+When an operation requires more than just the schema, and data is necessary, the logic for the operation can be built into a configuration function using general purpose programming languages.
+Functions bundle the operation logic and can apply that logic to the contents of a package -- modifying and validating package contents.

+Kpt offers multiple runtimes for configuration functions to run arbitrary actions on configuration.
 By default kpt runs configuration functions in a container runtime, but it also provides runtimes for functions packaged as executables or starlark scripts.

 {{% pageinfo color="primary" %}}
 Functions provide a common interface for writing programs to read and write